myrocode/NodeBlog/src/Readme.txt

 NodeBlog.js by Miro Radenovic
 This is just my first experience with node.js.
-The goal of this project is to learn node.js by building a simple blog engine and eventually move my blog (http://www.myrocode.com) on it.
+The goal of this project is to learn:
+1)Node.js -> by building a simple blog engine and eventually move my blog (http://www.myrocode.com) on it.
+2)Git -> get confident with git instead of SVN 3)mongodb -> an eventually mongose ORM
+4)coffescript -> still thinking about it

 more info: